opengisch/qgis-server-light/docs/src/usage.worker.local.md

     successful, QGIS-Server-Light won't work
 - `make run` => Starts up one QGIS-Server-Light process.
 This only works if above-mentioned step was successful.
-- `make run-dev` => Same as above but reloads process everytime code was changed.
+- `make run-reload` => Same as above but reloads process everytime code was changed.
 - `make doc-html` => Produces the HTML version of the documentation in `docs/site`
 - `make test` => Run the tests.